kubevirt/containerized-data-importer/doc/image-from-registry.md

 kubectl create configmap my-registry-certs --from-file=my-registry.crt
 ```

 The `ConfigMap` may contain multiple entries if necessary.
-Key name is irrelevant.
+Key name is irrelevant but should have suffix `.crt`.

 Add `certConfigMap` to `DataVolume` spec.